-Whilst in-house production of P-CAM, including a NCM 90/05/05 P-CAM, remain ongoing within Australian Mines, this work will occupy a much lower importance within the Company going forward (and is likely to cease altogether during the coming year), as the Company focusses its resources and efforts on financing, constructing, and operating its wholly owned Sconi Project in North Queensland.
+Over the past year, Australian Mines also developed potential enhancements to the Sconi production circuit, targeting the possible future production of nickel-cobalt-manganese (NCM) precursor cathode active material (P-CAM).
+Whilst in-house production of P-CAM, including a NCM 90/05/05 P-CAM, remains part of our longer-term thinking, further development is likely to be deferred as the Company focusses its resources and efforts on financing, constructing, and operating the core Sconi Project in North Queensland.

-Similarly, whilst the results returned from Australian Mines' exploration programs during past twelve to twenty-four months have proved encouraging and warrant follow-up work, the Company will undertake minimal exploration activities during the coming year in line with the Company's forward looking plan, which is focussed exclusively on the successful financing, construction, and operation of the Sconi Project.
+Similarly, whilst the results returned from Australian Mines' exploration programs during past twelve to twenty-four months have proved encouraging and warrant follow-up work, the Company will undertake exploration activities during the coming year in line with the Company's on-going commitments, but will focus primarily on the successful financing, construction, and operation of the Sconi Project.